tijaniabdellatif/Javascript-Guides/Day1/Exercice-file/Workshops.md

  1. Prompts the user for first number.
  2. Stores that first number
  3. Prompts the user for the second number.
- 4. stores that number and responds with the SUM by using an alert.
+ 4. stores that number and responds with the SUMMARY by using an alert.
  5. Make a program that can subtract, multiply, and also divide!(-, * , /).

 ## Wokrshop 4 :